pypa/packaging.python.org/source/guides/packaging-namespace-packages.rst

 Legacy namespace packages
 -------------------------

-These to methods, that were used to create namespace packages prior to :pep:`420`, are now considered to be obsolete and should not be used unless you need compatibility with packages already using this method.
+These two methods, that were used to create namespace packages prior to :pep:`420`, are now considered to be obsolete and should not be used unless you need compatibility with packages already using this method.
 Also, :doc:`pkg_resources <setuptools:pkg_resources>` has been deprecated.